octoml/atlantis-hackathon/README.md

 Docker is recommended, as it makes evaluating your submissions easier.
 See: https://www.docker.com/products/docker-desktop

+## Clarifications!

+### Layers and noming
+Noming on a particular pearl consumes layers on the last pearl in the list of layers for that pearl.
+In one nom action, at most one layer in the list will be consumed.

+For example if you have vector type work consuming a pearl with layers `[{"color":"Red","thickness":12},{"color":"Green","thickness":1}]` the resulting layers after the nom will be `[{"color":"Red","thickness":12}]`.

+### Worker

+`SimState.neighbor_map` is an adjacency list for an directed graph where each node is a `worker_id`.

 ## Rules

 1. Submit you own work.
 Use of libraries or external packages are allowed.